-While seen as beneficial for innovation and speeding products to market, the enterprise-wide focus uncovers the many disparate tools being used throughout the organization, including those for project management and resource management.
-Even though the organizations may be collaborating, their data is fragmented, fails to provide a big picture view, and requires data management over a number of tools that may not integrate with tools used in other departments.
+While seen as beneficial for innovation and speeding products to market, the enterprise-wide focus uncovers the many disparate tools being used throughout the organization – including those for project management and resource management.
+Data becomes fragmented, fails to provide a big picture view, and requires data management over a number of tools that may not integrate with tools used in other departments.

 These challenges don’t just live in IT.
 They have a ripple effect that impacts the entire organization’s ability to innovate and remain competitive.
 There is a high cost of doing nothing to improve the situation, such as: